Hundreds of thousands march in Hong Kong to protest China extradition bill

 CRITICISM OF BILL

-The amendments would simplify case-by-case arrangements to allow extradition of wanted suspects to jurisdictions, including mainland China, Macau and Taiwan, beyond the 20 that Hong Kong already has extradition treaties with.
+The amendments would simplify case-by-case arrangements to allow extradition of wanted suspects to jurisdictions, including mainland China, Macau and Taiwan, beyond the 20 with which Hong Kong already has extradition treaties.

 Opponents of the bill question the fairness and transparency of the Chinese court system and worry about Chinese security forces contriving charges.